mjohnsey/devmemphis-website/content/meetups/2019-11-05-security-smashing-web-stack.md

 ---
 title: "Smashing the (Web)Stack for Fun (But Not Profit Because That Is Illegal)"
 date: "2019-11-05T22:12:03.284Z"
-description: "Great, you've secured your website.
+description: "Presenter: Matthew Bledsoe - Great, you've secured your website.
 But is it really secure?
 Join us for a hands on demonstration of open source vulnerability assessment tools."
 meetupLink: "https://www.meetup.com/memphis-technology-user-groups/events/hxxpfqyzpbhb/"
 ---